Phoenix Burning: Case Study of a Lake Champlain Shipwreck

 Course: July 1-3, 2019

 $600 ($775 with 1 credit)

-Participants will review firsthand accounts of the construction and sinking of the vessel, examine archaeological data and artifacts collected from the wreck site, and explore the lasting impact of this early steam powered vessel through consideration of dozens of steamboats that followed in its wake.
+Participants will review first-hand accounts of the construction and sinking of the vessel and examine archaeological data and artifacts collected from the wreck site.
+Artifacts may be available for use in classroom curriculum development.